unoplatform/uno/doc/articles/migrating-from-previous-releases.md

     - `Popup` is now correctly in the `Primitives` namespace
     - `FlyoutBase` event signatures
 - Uno.UI packages no longer depend on `Uno.Core`.
-  If you did depend on types or extensions provided by this package, you can take a direct dependency on it, or use one of the sub packages created to limit the number of transitive dependencies.
+  If you did depend on types or extensions provided by this package, you can take a direct dependency on it or use one of the sub-packages created to limit the number of transitive dependencies.
 - The `Uno.UI.DualScreen` package is now renamed as` Uno.UI.Foldable`

 ### Uno Platform 3.6

 #### Optional upgrade for Microsoft.Extension.Logging

 Uno Platform 3.6 templates provide an updated version of the loggers to allow the use of updated `Microsoft.Extension.Logging.*` logging packages.
-It is not required for applications to upgrade to these newer loggers, yet those provide additional features particularly for iOS and WebAssembly.
+It is not required for applications to upgrade to these newer loggers, yet those provide additional features, particularly for iOS and WebAssembly.

 Here's how to upgrade: